opera-platform/opera-dsp/docs/windowing/source/Overview/Overview.rst

 - ``chirpsize``: Defines the expected FFT window size.

 - ``ctrl``: Contains control bits to enable or disable Windowing block.
+If disabled, input data is just passed to output.

 IOs
 ---